pbenner/tfbayes/README.md

 	zcat test.nh.gz > tfbayes-treespace-mean -d 8000 -v majority-consensus

+With *tfbayes-treespace-histogram* several summarizing statistics can be computed.
+For instance, to obtain a histogram of tree topologies use

+	zcat test.nh.gz | tfbayes-treespace-histogram -d 8000 topology > test.topology.dat

+which can be visuablized with R

+	> attach(read.table("test.topology.dat", header=T))
+	> hist(topology)

 ## Alignment gaps

 The library supports two ways of handling alignment gaps.
 Which one is used is coded in the alignment data: